URMC Recruits 6 New Faculty to Department of Surgery

 In addition to his clinical expertise, Gillespie is a well established and senior clinical and basic science researcher.
 His research interests have been directed toward chronic venous disease, most notably cellular and molecular functioning within chronic ulceration.

-.
+Virginia Litle, M.D., has been appointed associate professor in the Division of Thoracic Surgery.
 Her clinical expertise includes pushing the frontiers of minimally invasive thoracic surgery, such as laparoscopic esophagectomy.
 Additionally, she is well-respected for her active research work in the areas of lung and esophageal cancer, which includes funding from the National Cancer Institute to investigate micro RNA expression in esophageal adenocarcinoma.
-Litle

 With a reputation as a dedicated and valued collaborator, Godfrey will work with researchers in Surgery, the James P. Wilmot Cancer Center, and Pathology, and with co-investigators on currently funded studies at the University of Pittsburgh Medical Center, where he was formerly on faculty.
 Godfrey comes to Rochester from the Mt.
 Sinai School of Medicine, where he was an associate professor of Pathology.